22jbq3/SimulateBubbleSort/README.md

 ![SimulateBubbleSort Flowchart.](/SimulateBubbleSort_Flowchart.png)

 ## Steps to Run
+1. Navigate to the below Hugging Face Link.
+2. Press the "STEP" button to see individual steps/swaps that occur in bubble sort.
+3. Continue to press "STEP" until the randomly generated list is completely sorted!

 ## Hugging Face Link

 ## Author and Acknowledgement
 This project was created by Robbie Podrebarac, a student.
 It was created for CISC 121: Introduction to Computing Science I taught in Fall 2025.